-The MySQL Enterprise Monitor user interface is completely redesigned.
-Building upon Oracle's new JavaScript Extension Toolkit (JET) framework, this new design improves navigation in the application.
+The user interface of the Query Analyzer has been completely redesigned.
+Building upon Oracle's JavaScript Extension Toolkit (JET) framework, this new design improves navigation in the Query Analyzer and introduces advanced configuration options which enable you to customize, sort, and filter the data displayed.